nthuls/Honey_merch/README.md

 The website can be run using xampp and any IDE like visual studio among others

-The database is currently empty as the db items have not been uploaded
+The database is currently empty